brucemack/microlink/docs/el_supplement.md

 4. The EchoLink Server then sends a different RTCP message called an "OPEN packet" to the Remote node via the UDP hole.
 This packet contains the IP address of the Calling node.
 5. The Remote node sends a special RTCP message called an "OVER packet" to the Calling node.
-**This packet will be blocked by the Calling Node's firewall, as expected.** However, the side-effect of sending this packet is the creation of UDP hole from the Calling node to the Remote node on the RTCP port.
+**This packet will be blocked by the Calling node's firewall, as expected.** However, the side-effect of sending this packet is the creation of UDP hole from the Calling node to the Remote node on the RTCP port.
-6. Similarly, the Remote node sends a special RTP message called a "McAd packet" to the Calling node.  **This packet will be blocked by the Calling Node's firewall, as expected.** However, the side-effect of sending this packet is the creation of UDP hole from the Calling node to the Remote node on the RTP port.
+6. Similarly, the Remote node sends a special RTP message called a "McAd packet" to the Calling node.  **This packet will be blocked by the Calling node's firewall, as expected.** However, the side-effect of sending this packet is the creation of UDP hole from the Calling node to the Remote node on the RTP port.
 6. The Calling node sends the normal RTCP SDES/RTP oNDATA messages to the Remote node to